scharm-to-charm/scharm-fitter/README.md

 CONFIG_NAME:
   control_regions: [REG1, REG2, ...]
   signal_region: SIG_REGION
+  combine_tagging: TRUE_OR_FALSE
 ```

 This file will be created (although not necessarily with sensible
 regions) if it doesn't exist.
+The option `combine_tagging` tells the
+fitter whether it should add the flavor tagging systematics in
+quadrature.

 ### Outstanding issues: